adobe/commerce-integration-starter-kit/actions/customer/external/group/created/README.md

-# Integrate a third party customer group created event with Adobe Commerce.
+# Integrate a third-party customer group created event with Adobe Commerce.
 This runtime action is responsible for notifying the integration with Adobe Commerce after a customer is created in the 3rd party.

 ![Alt text](ExternalCustomerGroupCreateSync.png "Title")

 # Incoming information
-The incoming data depends on the third party API and entity model.
+The incoming data depends on the third-party API and entity model.
 Here is JSON sample:
 ```json
 {